cakephp/docs/en/core-libraries/helpers/form.rst

         When using :php:meth:`FormHelper::input()`, errors are rendered by default.

+.. php:method:: tagIsInvalid()

+    Returns false if given form field described by the current entity has no errors.
+Otherwise it returns the validation message.

 .. php:method:: file(string $fieldName, array $options)

     To add a file upload field to a form, you must first make sure that